Presentation from Thursday, December 8, 2022: Waterways, Human Interaction, and the Deep History of Water in Minnesota: with Justin Blum

 This potential, however, is at risk.
 New built infrastructure including skate parks, basketball courts, water parks and more built amenities are now being proposed within the regional park system.
 Increases in buildings, asphalt surfaces treated with salt for snow/ice removal, and manicured/treated turf are leading to further degradation of our natural environment.
 Ironically, much of the new construction could be financed with monies from the Legacy Amendment.

-Metropolitan Regional Parks: Gateways to Nature, or A Missed Opportunity Presentation Link
+Metropolitan Regional Parks: Gateways to Nature, or A Missed Opportunity: Presentation Link